7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 Mind straying

-a trembling or soft voice
+trembling or soft voice

 difficulty focusing attention